ruff-lang/specification/README.md

 ### Using a Library

-When adding a carrot to your codebase, you can either import the entire carrot tree or individual sub-packages.
+When adding a carrot to your codebase, you can either import the entire carrot or individual sub-packages.
 You can also alias the import to a shorter or more convenient name (this can be useful to avoid collisions).
 Lets assume a carrot called `math` for the examples below.

 ```lisp
 (import math)  ; contains a function called sqrt and